-In 1912 he moved to England touring with a German circus troupe.
-When World War 1 erupted in 1914, Joseph’s German heritage made him an enemy alien in England and he was placed in an internment camp.
-This is where he started teaching his fellow internees wrestling and self-defense and his skills in fitness training soon led him to work in rehabilitating prisoners of war.
+In 1912, he moved to England, touring with a German circus troupe.
+When World War I erupted in 1914, Joseph’s German heritage made him an enemy alien in England and he was placed in an internment camp.
+This is where he started teaching his fellow internees wrestling and self-defence, and his skills in fitness training soon led him to work in rehabilitating prisoners of war.

-Joseph Pilates along with his wife Clara opened their first studio in New York in 1926.
+Joseph Pilates, along with his wife Clara, opened their first studio in New York in 1926.
 The Pilates studio shared a building with several New York dance organizations and it didn’t take long for the dancers to discover Joe and his exercise methods.
-Very soon he not only trained dancers but became the fitness center of New York City.
+Very soon he not only trained dancers but his studio became the fitness center of New York City.

 Pilates continued teaching through the late 1960s and died at the age of 87.
 Clara continued his work at the studio and turned over the studio to a trusted and experienced Pilates student and Teacher, Romana Kryzanowska in 1971.
 Romana was committed to maintaining the integrity of the original work as it was created and developed by Joseph Pilates.
 She is credited with keeping alive Joseph Pilates’ original techniques and philosophy, which in turn was passed down to the Classical lineage of Teachers worldwide.